 This post contains affiliate links.

 If taken proper care of, basil will eventually flower, which is the first sign of the plant beginning to produce seeds.
-One thing that is important to know when growing basil is what you should do when your plant begins to flower.
+One thing that is important to know when growing basil is what you should do when it begins to flower.

 Remove basil flowers as soon as they appear to extend the growing period and keep the plant in the production stage.
-Allowing the plant to flower will cause it to grow slower or stop entirely, but the flowers attract bees and other pollinators, which can help your garden as a whole.
+Allowing the plant to flower will cause it to grow slower or stop entirely, but will also attract bees and other pollinators, which can help your garden as a whole.

-In this post, I cover when you should and should not remove the flowers from your basil, as well as what the best way to do it is and the benefits of both removing the flowers and leaving them.
+In this post, I explain when you should and should not remove the flowers from your basil, as well as what the best way to do it is and the benefits of both removing and leaving them.
 I also describe some of the first signs of flowering so you can be ready and know what to do when it happens.

 What to Do When Basil Plants Are Flowering (2 Options)

 If your basil is starting to show signs of flowering, you essentially have two options, and while they are both straightforward, you must be prepared and know what you should do.

 Basil flowers should be removed as soon as possible if the plant is grown with the purpose of harvesting leaves.
 However, if the purpose of the basil plant is to harvest seeds, the flowers should not be removed, and the plant should be allowed to go through the entire flowering process.